Andrew Yang Puts Autism In The Spotlight, But Policy Questions Linger

 Many attendees said they didn't remember a presidential candidate ever talking about autism in the same way — or holding an event specifically focused on autism.

 "Autism is such a common condition.
 You know, so many of us know somebody who's on the autism spectrum.
-But yet we don't we don't have leaders who talk about autism in a positive light You know, we currently have a leader who thinks it's appropriate, some openly mock people who have developmental differences," said Jessie Witherell, a co-founder of the Iowa City Autism Community and the mother of an 8-year-old autistic son.
+But yet we don't we don't have leaders who talk about autism in a positive light.
+You know, we currently have a leader who thinks it's appropriate some openly mock people who have developmental differences," said Jessie Witherell, a co-founder of the Iowa City Autism Community and the mother of an 8-year-old autistic son.
 Her group helped put together the December event.

-She was alluding to President Trump, who recently, has mocked Greta Thunberg, a 16-year-old climate activist who has Asperger's syndrome.
+She was alluding to President Trump, who recently has mocked Greta Thunberg, a 16-year-old climate activist who has Asperger's syndrome.

 "And so you're getting to meet somebody who actually wants to address autism and reduce stigma and talk about the things that actually affect our lives was very, very important," she added.